A-Ravioli/A-Ravioli/README.md

 - Charles Schwab: created charitable giving vehicles with their charitable arm
 - A bunch of different startups: Ondara, Distru, etc.

-i go to school in Boston, but i usually work in Kendall/Cambridge, and you can probably find me in San Francisco.
+i go to school in Boston, but i usually work in Kendall Square, and you can probably find me in San Francisco.

 reach out here:
 [Twitter/X](https://x.com/AI_Arav) • [LinkedIn](https://www.linkedin.com/in/arav-kumar/)